 JAMA Network Open

-Authors: Didem Egemen, Ph.D., of the National Institutes of Health in Bethesda, Maryland, is the corresponding author.
+Authors: Krupal B. Patel, M.D., M.Sc., of the University of South Florida in Tampa, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.